Making a stand for sustainable design

 I previously wrote an article about some of the ‘less bad’ sustainable design practices that companies can explore when transitioning into a more ethical approach to creating products.
-As designers and engineers we have the potential to make a difference and we are making our stand.
+As product designers and engineers we have the potential to make a difference and we are making our stand.
 We have a responsibility to educate our clients so that they can make better decisions regarding their brand’s perception to their customers.
 If we don’t change how we create products then the issues we are seeing are going to get worse, not better.
 Leaving the planet worse off for future generations.

 Our first action has been to create a set of guidelines that we must stick to when working with our clients in the development of new products.
 The guide serves to remind us that plastic has become an easy way out and pushes us to consider alternative materials and manufacturing processes.

 We can’t change the world by thinking as we did previously, we need to reinvent ourselves.